 Greater Manchester Leaders Plus

-Leaders Plus is for people already in leadership roles and is designed to help participants manage increased risk and responsibility.
-It aims to:
+Leaders Plus is for people already in leadership roles and is designed to help participants navigate increased risk and responsibility, while providing tool to sustain personal resilience.
+The programme aims to:

-- Build skills and confidence in team leadership, stakeholder relations and change management.
+- Build skills and confidence in team leadership, stakeholder relations and change management at increasingly senior levels.

-- Help translate theoretical leadership best practice into real-world use, especially for place strategy and delivery.
+- Translate theoretical leadership best practice into real-world use, especially for place strategy and delivery.

-- Provide a safe space to discuss the difficult questions arising in senior roles.
+- Provide a safe space to discuss the difficult questions arising during career progression.

-- Build candidates’ peer and senior networks across organisations and sectors.
+- Build candidates’ peer and senior networks across organisations and sectors, in a meaningful way.

-These goals are delivered through a blend of mentoring, leadership skills, expert insight, strategy-focused field trips and networking.
-The nine-month programme culminates in participants presenting a personal proposal for tackling a key urban challenge to an audience of mentors, senior course presenters and sector experts.
+These goals are delivered through a blend of mentoring, leadership skills workshops, expert insight seminars, senior mentoring, candidate-led field trips and networking.
+The nine-month course culminates in a personal “Proposal for GM” presented to an audience of mentors, senior course presenters and sector experts who can help candidates bring their ideas to life.

 Who is it for?

-Cross-sector leaders on the journey toward top roles and already running extensive teams or stakeholder relationships.
-Candidates can be involved in any aspect of placemaking and should be seeking the insight, knowledge and networks to play a meaningful role in our cities’ future.
+Cross-sector leaders on the journey toward top roles and already running extensive teams and/or complex initiatives or stakeholder relations.
+Candidates can be involved in any aspect of place from finance to family services and development to digital, and they should be seeking insight, knowledge and networks to play a meaningful role in our cities’ future.

 What do candidates gain?